hyperoslo/refile-input/README.md

 Gem brings support of the following options:

 * `direct` determines whether file should be uploaded asynchronously or not.
-Uploading host might me changed with `host` option.
+Uploading host might be changed with `host` option.
 More about it read in refile [documentation](https://github.com/elabs/refile/).
 Note that refile's js should be included on the page.
 * `image_preview` is an option to generate image preview.
 As arguments it accepts list of refile `attachment_url` options.
 Read more [here](https://github.com/elabs/refile/#4-rails-helpers).
 * all formtastic's options such as `hint`, `label`, etc.